 Approval of the working group is required to start an 802.15 WG letter ballot, either by motion in a WG meeting or by an electronic ballot.
 The wording of the approval motion should be in the format of the motion’s guidance in 12.4.2.
 Before the WG vote, the TEG may state its recommendation of ready for letter ballot or not ready to the WG and, if not ready, to state the minimal changes required to change its recommendation

-Upon completion of all 802 WG ballot rules, the draft may be submitted to the WG for approval to go to Sponsor Ballot via a motion as per the form found in 12.5.
+Upon completion of all 802 WG ballot rules, the draft may be submitted to the WG for approval to go to Standards Association ballot via a motion as per the form found in 12.5.

 Formatting Requirements for Draft Standard and Amendments

 The draft shall be provided in the current IEEE electronic format (see 4.0 of [other4]).
-At a minimum this shall be completed prior to the Sponsor ballot.
+At a minimum this shall be completed prior to the Standards Association ballot.
 However it is preferable that the draft be maintained in this format for its entire life.

 WG ballot voting rules